 - Client Name

-- Client Code (must match the client code used in Xero Practice Manager)
+- For practices integrated with Xero Practice Manager, Client Code (must match the client code used in Xero Practice Manager)

 - Category 1 (for example, Year)

-In Xero Practice Manager, the client name is held in the format "Last Name, First Name".
+Note: For practices integrated with Xero Practice Manager, in Xero Practice Manager the client name is held in the format "Last Name, First Name".
 If you have set up your filing structure as "First Name Last Name", FYI will check for this format so that documents will be imported against the relevant Client Name.